opensearch-project/opensearch-js/guides/index_lifecycle.md

 ## Setup

 In this guide, we will need an OpenSearch cluster with more than one node.
 Let's use the sample [docker-compose.yml](https://opensearch.org/samples/docker-compose.yml) to start a cluster with two nodes.
-The cluster's API will be available at `localhost:9200` with basic authentication enabled with default username and password of `admin:${initialAdminPassword}`.
+The cluster's API will be available at `localhost:9200` with basic authentication enabled with default username and password of `admin:<admin password>`.

 To start the cluster, run the following command: